On this page

 Find examples of projects that have been funded in the previous rounds: HEY Grants

 If your project has been designed by people over 26, it should be submitted as Social Connectedness.
+These are projects by organisations or individuals, focused on delivering activities to LGBTIQA+ young people (0-25).
 Young people still need to be consulted and involved throughout the project.
 For more information and resources on how youth participation and co-design could look for your project, and why it matters, check out our resources at Yerp.

-If you’re not still not sure what category your project falls in after checking these resources and the criteria, please email Derm Ryan (he/him) at HEY@YACVic.org.au.
+If you’re still not sure what category your project falls in after checking these resources and the criteria, please email the HEY team at HEY@YACVic.org.au.

 What will not be funded?

-- Projects that operate outside the state of Victoria (inquire to YACVic for projects that operate on the border)
+• Projects that operate outside the state of Victoria (inquire to YACVic for projects that operate in border towns)

 What is an auspice organisation?